 What does it take to draw a unit 23 late rifle elk tag?

 Draw odds for the unit 23 late rifle hunt for Residents in 2020 were 100% for applicants with 12 or more points.
 At 11 points, 3/4 hunters were drawn.
 At 10 points, 1/10 were drawn.
 For 2020, Non-residents required 19 or more points to secure their tag for this top quality late rifle hunt.
 The unit 23 late season rifle elk hunt should definitely be a consideration for anyone looking to hunt bulls from 340-370+ inches.
 This hunt has serious trophy potential and is for those intent on killing giant world class bull elk.

-Our guides specialize in unit 23 hunts for multiple species!
+Our is based out of the heart of unit 23 in Young, AZ.
+This is our backyard, literally.
 Each of us have independently and cooperatively spent decades worth of hunting seasons in the unit from top to bottom.
-It it one of the places we consider home after a lifetime of pursuits here.
-As with all of our hunt recommendations, if you would like more information or have drawn a tag and would like to get in touch with us, look at the Arizona elk hunting species page or contact Dillon Currie (623) 606-3364 or email@example.com.
+It it one of the places we consider home after a lifetime of pursuits here, and we now actually live here.
+As with all of our hunt recommendations, if you would like more information or have drawn a tag and would like to get in touch with us, look at the Arizona elk hunting species page or contact Dillon Currie at (623) 606-3364 or firstname.lastname@example.org.